-All businesses have a duty to take reasonable care to ensure that all their staff and freelancers are not injured while working and that members of the public are not injured in accidents connected to work.
-In 2015/16 103 members of the public were fatally injured in accidents connected to work.
+All businesses have a duty to take reasonable care to ensure that all their staff and freelancers aren’t injured while working and that members of the public aren’t injured in accidents connected to work.
+In 2015/16, 103 members of the public were fatally injured in accidents connected to work.

-If an employee or freelancer is injured through employer / client negligence they are entitled to compensation for those injuries and for any resulting financial loss (time spent unable to work, medical expenses etc.).
+If an employee or freelancer is injured through employer/client negligence they’re entitled to compensation for those injuries and for any resulting financial loss (time spent unable to work, medical expenses etc.).
 Employers are required to have employers liability insurance in place for such claims, although insurers may refuse to pay compensation on occasions (deny liability).

 The following must be reported (more details about RIDDOR are here):

-A positive work-life choice for many, being self-employed can cause problems when you are ill or have sustained an injury while working, as you will not be entitled to sick pay from the employer.
+A positive work-life choice for many, being self-employed can cause problems when you’re ill or have sustained an injury while working, as you won’t be entitled to sick pay from the employer.

-As a self-employed person you are responsible for your own health and safety while working (changes were introduced regarding health and safety obligations for freelancers/contracts in October 2015, which you can see here), but you are not responsible for an accident that happens to you while working where you have no control over the safety in the workplace (and where you may work under the control of a third-party).
+As a self-employed person, you’re responsible for your own health and safety while working (changes were introduced regarding health and safety obligations for freelancers/contracts in October 2015, which you can see here), but you’re not responsible for an accident that happens to you while working where you have no control over the safety in the workplace (and where you may work under the control of a third-party).
 Therefore freelancers also may make personal injury claims.

 You can find an appropriate Solicitor through the website of the Association of Personal Injury Lawyers – many of which work on a ‘No-win No-fee’ basis.

-Please note – This website cannot help you with Personal Injury claims or recommend a Solicitor for you.
+Please note – this website can’t help you with Personal Injury claims or recommend a Solicitor for you.

-At the end of 2014 national convience store retailer McColl’s was fined £150,000 and ordered to pay £78,000 in costs for failing to do enough to protect its employees from 6 violent robberies at 4 branches.
-They had not carried out lone-working risk assesments.
+At the end of 2014, national convenience store retailer McColl’s was fined £150,000 and ordered to pay £78,000 in costs for failing to do enough to protect its employees from six violent robberies at four branches.
+They hadn’t carried out lone-working risk assessments.